coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for rota types</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for rota types
+To be able to list, create, update and delete reference values for rota types

 **End business goal:**
 To have appropriate types available to classify rotas (e.g. 'OSOCC security', 'accommodation cleaning', 'kitchen duty', etc.)